GrantSP/ZyFileheader/README.md

 # Usage

-You could put settings below in your Perferences.sublime-settings by click "Perferences"=>"Settings - User":
+You could put settings below in your Preferences.sublime-settings by click "Preferences"=>"Settings - User":

     "zy_file_header" : {
         "add_on_created": true,